ipython/ipython-website/download.rst

 Stable Releases
 ---------------

-Our `downloads <http://archive.ipython.org/>`_ directory for source distributions for Linux, Unix, Mac OS X and binaries for Windows.
+Our `downloads <http://archive.ipython.org/release>`_ site contains source distributions for Linux, Unix, Mac OS X and binaries for Windows.

 The current stable release, version 0.11, can be downloaded directly as: